kierate/vagrant-port-forwarding-info/README.md

 Vagrant port forwarding info trigger
 ====================================

-If you find starting many vagrant boxes with webservers at the same time (like I do), then this vagrant trigger will can help you track which VMs use which ports.
+If you find yourself starting many vagrant boxes with webservers at the same time (like I do), then this vagrant trigger can help you track which VMs use which ports.
 It also shows you what deployments are available on the particular VM.

 Installation